 To further stimulate and reward PhD research, the Graduate Schools invites its PhD candidates and recent graduates to submit their work and nominate their colleagues for the "Graduate School Awards for PhD Excellence".
 The deadline for submission is December 21 (Friday) 2018.

 By facilitating doctoral education to over 500 PhD candidates in a total of 10 academic fields the Graduate School nurtures research excellence and a vibrant academic community.
-To provide aspiring PhD researchers with an efficient application service, the Graduate School uses an online application system.
+To provide aspiring PhD researchers with an efficient application service, the Graduate School uses an online application procedure.
 Visit our admission page for a step-by-step guide.

 The Graduate School is an Erasmus University Rotterdam (EUR) joint venture of the Erasmus School of Social and Behavioural Sciences (ESSB), the Erasmus School of History, Culture and Communication (ESHCC), the Erasmus School of Philosophy (ESPhil) and the International Institute of Social Studies (ISS).